7Cav/cScripts/README.md

     };
 ```
 ## What do cScripts provide?
-cScript provde you with the basic for S3 Operation making.
+cScripts provides you with the basic for S3 Operation making.

 ### AI Tweek (init.sqf)
 The AI in cScripts `init.sqf` have been changed to be a little more realistic and to avoid them being rediculus.
 The recomended default setting is the one probided and it have been carfully tested and seam to be the best.
 But you are offcause free to change it if you whant.

 #### Default:
 ``` c++
 {